 Whether they are aiming for a distributed workforce or a skeletal one, different job boards can let them post for free or with a minimal subscription.
 This article tackles some of these sites and how much they can post to them.

 Employers should know how to create a good job posting, whether it’s free or not, for it to gain attention.
 A good post should:

 - Have clear objectives.
 A good post should deliver the objectives of hiring clearly.
-An employer must provide a statement on the importance of the role, what department the employee will work, and their expectations on their applicants.
+An employer must provide a statement on the importance of the role, what department the employee will work in, and their expectations of their applicants.

 - Be detailed and informative.
 Aside from the objectives, it should also have complete duties and responsibilities and their expected salaries and benefits.
 A brief description of the company is also recommended so applicants can have an insight into the business.

 - Have specific target applicants.
 Not all roles are for everyone.
 Therefore, employers must know what their target applicants are by specifying their required skills and background in the job post.

 - Have reasonable pay and benefits.
 Applicants nowadays look most for a company that takes care of their welfare and values them.
 With this, employers should provide reasonable pay and clear benefits in their job post.
 This gives applicants an outlook on what they can get when they work with the company.

 Employers have different options in posting job vacancies: through the company website, social media sites such as LinkedIn, and job sites.
 For the latter, free and paid job sites offer different features that can boost their posting and gain more attention.

 What to avoid in creating a job post